 “Rocky also has a difficult fate,” Ms. Olena says.

-“We took him away from the war in the east of Ukraine and brought him to Chernihiv.
-And this spring, the war caught him and all of us here… Calling it horrible would be an understatement.
-Lisa, apparently, got scared by the shelling and disappeared for a while, we worried so much about her, were looking for her, and when she was found, it turned out that the kitty had a seriously injured paw.
-The vets said that it needed to be amputated as soon as possible, in order to avoid sepsis…
+“We rescued him from the war in the east of Ukraine and brought him to Chernihiv.
+Sadly, this spring, the war caught up to him and all of us here.
+Calling it horrible would be an understatement.
+Scared by all the shelling, Lisa disappeared for a while.
+We worried so much about her, looked everywhere for her, and when she was found, it turned out that she had a seriously injured paw.
+The vets said it needed to be amputated as soon as possible to avoid sepsis.

-We had serious financial troubles, and we were so grateful to the good people of the Goodacity who helped to pay for the operation.
-We were worried how the kitty would adapt after losing her paw, but Lisa turned out a real fighter!
-The stitches have already been removed, the wounds have healed, the kitty is actively running on three legs and living a full life!
-She is especially pleased to have her faithful friend Rocky by her side, as always!”.
+Unfortunately, we had serious financial troubles and feared we couldn’t afford the necessary operation.
+We were so grateful to the good people of Goodacity who helped to pay for the operation.
+We were worried about how the kitty would adapt after losing her paw, but Lisa was a real fighter!
+The stitches have already been removed, the wounds have healed, and she is actively running on three legs and living a full life!
+She is especially pleased to have her faithful friend Rocky by her side, as always!”

 Time to sum it up

-“Because no physical defects will prevent them from being loyal friends and having a fulfilling life with a caring owner!
-Lisa lacks one leg, but fortunately she always has those who are ready to give her a helping hand!”.
+“Because no physical defects will prevent them from being loyal friends and having fulfilling lives with caring owners!
+Lisa lacks one leg, but fortunately, she always has those who are ready to give her a helping hand!”.